 No person, group, organization, or program is permitted to possess, offer for sale, explode or cause to explode, any fireworks, firecrackers, or other items that may cause smoke, heat, or sparks within the buildings or on the property of Midwestern Theological Seminary and Spurgeon College.
 Anyone found in violation of this policy will be subject to disciplinary action.
 In addition to campus policy, fireworks within the city limits of Kansas City are prohibited by law and violators are subject to penalties under city ordinance 26-3309.

-Students under the age of 20 are required to live on-campus in the dormitory, or with an immediate blood relative within a 50-mile radius.
-Undergraduate single students who apply for housing will automatically be assigned to the dorm.
-Once the facility reaches capacity, older undergraduates may be assigned to other non-family accommodations as available.
-Undergraduate students, age 20 or over, may request available, alternative single student housing.
-Such requests will only be considered, when accompanied by an exception request.
+Students under the age of 21 are required to live on-campus in the Spurgeon College Residence Hall or with an immediate blood relative within a 50-mile radius.
+Students under the age of 18 desiring to live on-campus must turn 18 within their first two semesters of study in order to be eligible for campus housing.
+Undergraduate single students who apply for housing will automatically be assigned to the Spurgeon College Residence Hall.
+Once the Residence Hall reaches capacity, older undergraduates may be assigned to other non-family accommodations as available.
+Undergraduate students, age 21 or over, may request available, alternative single-student housing.
+Such requests will only be considered when accompanied by a Housing Exception Request Form.
 Availability, among other considerations, will be determining factors in the approval process for such requests.
 All requests will be considered, but all may not be granted.
-Single students not housed in the dormitory, reside in dedicated buildings of multiple and single occupancy apartments.
-Spurgeon College does NOT allow pets.
-For a current list of rules and expectations, please visit the Campus Housing page.
+Single students not housed in the Spurgeon College Residence Hall reside in buildings of multiple and single occupancy apartments.
+Spurgeon College does NOT allow pets in campus housing.
+For a current list of rules and expectations, you can visit the Campus Housing page.

 Housing – General